-One of my favorite scenes in the film was when Priya mentioned the Dalai Lama quote in which he stated that if he ever found science ever disproved religion, he would be open to it, and then asked Ian, “What would you do if you found proof of God?”
+One of my favorite scenes in the film was when Priya mentioned the Dalai Lama quote in which he stated that if science disproved religion, he would be open to it, and then asked, “What would you do if you found proof of God?”
 That to me felt like the heart of the film.

 Absolutely, that’s the thematic crux of the film, that scene.
 The Dalai Lama has an autobiography called The Universe in a Single Atom and in it he states that if science ever disproved one of tenets of the dogma he would change his beliefs.
 There is openness to everything and respect for science.
 And on the flip side, Albert Einstein, who Michael Pitt mentions in that scene, said “Everyone who is seriously involved in the pursuit of science becomes convinced that a spirit is manifest in the laws in the Universe—a spirit vastly superior to that of man, and one in the face of which we with our modest powers must feel humble.”
 This film is a metaphorical meeting of those two minds.

 There are so many spiritual avenues you could take.
 How did you end up in India?

 India is amazing place.
 It’s a beautiful place.
 It’s a vibrant place.
 But the movie in particular, the reason why it’s so important is because, for one, technologically India has this Iris Scanning program that is nationwide.
 The whole movie is based on real science and they still don’t know what to think of the duplicates yet.
 And I just conjectured… actually I leave it open to the audience to conjecture what they will.
 But India is scanning one hundred million to two hundred million people every day.
 It’s a massive program.